1 1/2 cups dry cottage cheese

-Drop from spoon onto hot greased pan.
-Cook for approx 10 min, turn them after half of the cooking time so they are browned on both sides.
+- Drop from spoon onto hot greased pan.
+Cook for approx 10 minutes, turn over after 5 minutes.

-I served them hot with applesauce and a green salad.
-Mmm..mm good!
+- I served them hot with applesauce and a green salad.

 These look so yummy!
 I'm wondering where you find the dry cottage cheese.
 A family favorite that has been passed down from my grandmother is veranika (sp?) which also calls for dry cottage cheese.
 I haven't been able to find it at local grocery stores.
 Is there a way to use the regular cottage cheese for these recipes?